krishaamer/green-filter-research/research/literature/design.md

 -   EAT-Lancet diet

--   Eshe Nelson and Ana Swanson (2023) increased volatility in food prices
+-   Eshe Nelson, Ana Swanson and Jeanna Smialek (2023) increased volatility in food prices

 -   Chang et al. (2021) fish fraud is a large global problem but it’s possible to use DNA-tracking to prove where the fish came from.
 In “2019, the 27 KURA SUSHI branches in Taiwan sold more than 46 million plates of sushi. in Taiwan”